 In Europe, Africa, Asia, and Latin American countries, notaries retain many of their attorney-like powers.
 In the United States, however, notaries are most important for merely witnessing documents drafted by someone else.
 This disparity in notary authority is the reason Oregon has a law against advertising as a "Notario Publico", which conveys to Spanish-speaking individuals vastly different powers than notaries have in this state.
-"A notary public, other than an attorney licensed to practice law, may not use the term "notario" or "notario publico."
-ORS 194.350(3).
-A notary that is not an attorney, who advertises their notarial services in a language other than English, must include the statement, "I am not an attorney licensed to practice law.
-I am not allowed to draft legal records, give advice on legal matters, including immigration, or charge a fee for those activities." or similar import.
-ORS 194.350(4)(A).

-Even within the United States, the duties and responsibilities of a notary public vary greatly from state to state.
-It is essential, therefore, to become familiar with Oregon's notary laws and rules even if you have previously served as a notary in another state.
+See Chapter 3, Notario Publico Fraud.
+Within the United States, the duties and responsibilities of a notary public vary greatly from state to state.
+It is essential, therefore, to become familiar with Oregon's notary laws and rules, even if you have previously served as a notary in another state.